isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

 }
 ```

-The helper function _formatPictureUrl_ ensures that the crop variant with its minimum width is formatted correctly.
+The helper function, _formatPictureUrl_, ensures that the crop variant with its minimum width is formatted correctly.
-For the feed, you simply use the first variant.
+For the feed, simply use the first variant.

 ### Step 5: Implementing a Server